Cleanroom Recommended Gowning Protocol Dirty Link in the Ultra-Clean Chain?

 Train and Reinforce!
 A good change room design supports proper protocol, but it doesn't teach it.
 Make sure that personnel complete a formal training program, and stress protocol by hanging reminder posters at every gowning station that reinforce proper procedures.

 Figure 2: Austin Contamination Index Particles >= 0.3µm emitted per minute in garment indicated Source: Encyclopedia of Clean Rooms, Bio-Cleanrooms and Aseptic Areas, Dr. Philip Austin, PE, 2000 Note: Light/heavy movement refer to partial body movements (motioning with arm, tapping toes, etc.).
 Change of position refers to whole body motion (standing up, sitting down, etc.).

 Crevices between the mirror and the wall are prone to dust and microbial colonization.
-Terra’s FDA and cGMP compliant mirrors hermetically seal against the wall, eliminating uncleanable gaps that harbor contaminant growth.
+Terra’s ISO 5-compliant mirrors hermetically seal against the wall, eliminating uncleanable gaps that harbor contaminant growth.

 Dual-sided floor mirror with sloping stainless steel base offers viewing from both sides to speed up multi-personnel gowning.

 Frameless cleanroom mirror with LED backlighting includes adjustable motion sensor for optimal viewing in dimly lit locations